emibap/nmeXtensions/LocationManager/README.md

     OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 The extension includes a copy of some classes from Apple's [LocateMe sample][1] (see license information in the relevant files).
 The sample code also uses the [haxemaps][2] library (see license information in the relevant files).
+Maps implementation by Tony Polinelli (http://touchmypixel.com)

 **IMPORTANT**
 If you use the sample code, dont't expect it to have the same functionality than a commercial GPS or Apple's Maps App.